 Enrolment before completing prior education (zachte knip)

-If your study progress in the academic year 2020-2021 was not sufficient to complete your previous (bachelor’s) programme on time due to the COVID-19 pandemic, you will also be given the opportunity to conditionally start your pre-master's programme at UM in academic year 2021/2022 (for both September and February intake).
+If your study progress in the academic year 2021-2022 was not sufficient to complete your previous (bachelor’s) programme on time due to the COVID-19 pandemic, you will also be given the opportunity to conditionally start your pre-master's programme at UM in academic year 2022/2023 (for both a study start in September and in February).

 Click here for more information.